 Medicare is the Federal health insurance program for those over 65 or are disabled.
 Medicaid is health insurance program available to those who qualify.
 There are income and resource restrictions and they vary from state to state.

-No, supplemental health insurance is an allowable deduction from your income when on Medicaid.
+No, Medicare will always be your primary insurance coverage.
+Also, supplemental health insurance is an allowable deduction from your income when on Medicaid.
 A supplemental policy is beneficial and can help with skilled nursing costs, as well as be accepted by more doctors, and specialists.

 This is just a few of the many questions that arise when a loved one needs assistance.
 Call today for clarification on all your questions, worries, and needs.